Ampache

 Ampache is a free software web-based audio file manager and media server.
 The name is a blend of the words "amplifier" and "Apache".
-It was originally written to take advantage of Apache's mod_mp3 module but has since been adapted to use its own streaming method.
+Originally written to take advantage of Apache's mod_mp3 module, it has since been adapted to use its own streaming method.

 Ampache's Mascot is a squirrel called Fraz, originally drawn by Kirsten Petersen, later digitized by Ben Shields, and redesigned by Agnès Champavier in 2008.